DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/08_guide_workflow.md

 ## [Research publication](id:Research publication)
 ### General
 Currently, there are intense discussions about changing the forms of research publications in both sciences and humanities.
-The idea is to transition from the classical textbook model to new forms of publication that allow more complex forms of visualization, inclusion of real-time data, and computation.
+The idea is to transition from the classical textbook model to new forms of publication that allow more complex forms of visualization, inclusion of real time data, and computation.
 One would normally expect that electronic publishing provides the technical solution for these issues.
 However, this is not today's reality.
-If one wants to publish in standard e-book formats and target a broad range of electronic reading platforms and devices, the visual and multimedia possibilities of current e-book technology are, as a matter of fact, much more limited than in paper publishing.
-The alternative, to develop research publications as visual apps, will in most cases not be a viable solution because apps have short lifespans of technical compatibility while research publishing is long-term (and long-tail) publishing almost by definition.
+If one wants to publish in standard ebook formats and target a broad range of electronic reading platforms and devices, the visual and multimedia possibilities of current ebook technology are, as a matter of fact, much more limited than in paper publishing. <!--why? this needs example/explanation/reference -Miriam--> The alternative, to develop research publications as visual apps, will in most cases not be a viable solution because apps have short lifespans of technical compatibility while research publishing is long-term (and long-tail) publishing almost by definition.

 Pragmatically and for the near future, electronic research publishing will mean the publishing of conventionally designed papers, journals and textbooks in electronic form.
-This means that electronic research publishing will typically evolve around text-centered works.
+In other words, electronic research publishing will typically evolve around text-centered works.
 This means that the advice given for [research-type publications](researchlikepub.html) elsewhere in this publication will apply to most electronic research publications.

 ### Traditional workflow

-In print research publications, the typical workflow has been
+In print research publications, the typical workflow has been:

 * An editor works with author(s) on the manuscript.
 * Several versions of the manuscript are going back and forth between different people in different roles (editor, author, copyeditor, designer).